TheFaaisall/Pipenguin_pi_robot/README.md

-# 🐧 Monash University - Autonomous Mobile Robotics Portfolio
+# Autonomous Mobile Robotics Portfolio
 ## Intelligent Robotics & Autonomous Path Planning (Penguin Pi Platform)

 This repository showcases the system architecture, algorithmic design, and deployment methodologies for an intelligent mobile robotics project completed as part of my engineering degree at **Monash University**.